Peaky Blinders Series 7: Absolutely Everything We Know So Far

 By

-It’s the revival we didn’t see coming: three years after the Peaky Blinders TV series wrapped up for good, it seems that a reboot is on the way after all, with the BBC revealing it has commissioned not one but two new series.
+It’s the revival we didn’t see coming: more than three years after the Peaky Blinders TV series wrapped up for good, a reboot is on the way after all, with the BBC revealing it had commissioned not one but two new series of the hit drama back in October 2025.
+Since then, a sequel film has landed on Netflix – but what can we expect from Peaky Blinders season 7?
+With new castings announced, here’s the latest on the reboot, which we’re told will be set post-WWII.

 Peaky Blinders Season 7: Plot, Cast, Release Date